MBAkinlabi/react-the-complete-guide/003-Section-03-Understanding-the-Base-Features-and-Syntax/0027-Using Create React App.md

 - This is the first demo app created for you.
 - The compiled successfully or server in the terminal should be kept on running.
 It shouldn't be closed.
 That's the server.
 - Don't quit.
 But you can always quit it if you want by hitting `control + c`
+- If you quit it, it'll stop watching your files.
+- Whenever you change something in your code, the page will automatically reload and reflect the latest changes.
+- You can quit the server when you're done developing.
+But as long you're developing, keep it open.
+-